A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Results

-Other methods, more sophisticated than the one used above, have been proposed to estimate contact probabilities from Hi-C counts\cite{imakaev2012iterative,yaffe2011probabilistic,cournac2012normalization,rao2014a}.
-For completeness, we also applied our reconstruction procedure to contact probabilities generated from the same Hi-C counts using the matrix balancing normalization scheme.
-This normalization results in a stochastic matrix of contact probabilities (see \cref{SI-sec:contact_proba_exp}).
+Other methods, more sophisticated than the one used above, have been proposed to estimate contact probabilities from Hi-C count matrices \cite{imakaev2012iterative,yaffe2011probabilistic,cournac2012normalization,rao2014a}.
+For completeness, we have also applied our reconstruction procedure to contact probabilities generated from the same Hi-C data, but using the matrix balancing normalization, which produces a stochastic matrix of contact probabilities (see \cref{sec:contact_proba_exp} in the Supplementary Information).
 In this case, the only free parameter to adjust was the threshold $\xi$.
-We found that the reconstructed GEM also reproduced well the experimental contact probabilities (see \cref{fig:rao_chr8_5Kbp_stochastic}).
+We found that the reconstructed GEM also reproduced well the experimental contact probabilities (see \cref{fig:rao_chr8_5Kbp_stochastic} in the Supplementary Information).
 Yet the LSE was larger than for the previous normalization.
-A possible explanation for this increased value may be that a stochastic contact probability matrix is a poor representation of a cross-linked polymer, in particular when modeled according to our Gaussian effective model.
+A possible explanation for this increased value may be that a stochastic contact probability matrix is a poor representation of a cross-linked polymer.